BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/README.md

 For all the other registers, you cannot expect them to be preserved through function calls.

-The gloval pointer `gp` can be used as a "shortcut" to reach memory areas that are far away in 1 instruction.
+The global pointer `gp` can be used as a "shortcut" to reach memory areas that are far away in 1 instruction.
 We will see that later (once we have `Load` and `Store`).

 In our VERILOG assembler [riscv_assembly.v](riscv_assembly.v), we just need to declare